 It is good for you to consider the challenges others have been through (when you are ready).
 Sometimes, it’s easy to become locked into your own trials.
 Nobody else has quite walked in your shoes, down your path.
 But being aware that others have had very stressful situations that threatened their emotional health and robbed them of joy, hearing how they have gradually healed and become better able to deal with the damage done to them – it might not help you the day you hear it (or read about it), but it might help you in the future.
 When you hear or read about how others have faced REJECTION – it can be helpful to realize “it’s not just me.”

 A phrase I heard when I was a little girl, long before it ever really meant anything is “DON’T LET CHALLENGES MAKE YOU BITTER, LET THEM MAKE YOU BETTER.”
-Much as I am not a fan of cliches, I consciously chose that I did not want to lose “me”, because of the difficulties I faced.
+Much as I am not a fan of cliches, I consciously decided that I did not want to lose “me”, because of the difficulties I faced.
 I have always been a happy, joyful, kind and loving person – like my parents.
 Why should I lose that?
 Nor did I believe in the shame and blame game.

-I felt that no one person was responsible for my trials.
+I felt that no one individual person was solely responsible for my trials.
 Certainly not Jack.
 I knew that.
-Neither could I blame any one individual for the furore around my personal life.
+Neither could I blame any specific individual for the furore around my personal life.
 It’s a strange phenomenon of modern internet usage.
 People give their opinionated opinions freely without any thought of the damage they can cause.
 Some people forget that cruelty is cruel, and it can wreak havoc on somebody else’s life.
 I realized that I was never going to receive apologies from all the people who said cruel things about me.
 They probably have long forgotten the fuss that was made when Jack Barnes moved in with a tall curvaceous caramel blonde.

 The situation I faced was not fair, and it wasn’t right.
 But I was not going to let it cause me to become a people-hater, or a mistruster.
 I love people!
 People are wonderful!
 Life would be miserable without other people to enrich it, to eat and laugh and dance and sometimes cry with.
 Especially the kind of people I was working with.
 But you know what – they are imperfect.
 Just like me.
 They go through trials.
 All sorts of trials.